The Numbers Speak: LinkedIn as a B2B Performance Driver

 Your profile is your first storefront for prospects on LinkedIn:

-- A professional photo + a banner aligned with your offering
+- A professional photo and a banner that fits your offering

-- A compelling headline mentioning your value proposition (and your key terms)
+- A headline that states your value proposition clearly (and includes your key terms)

-- A clear summary focused on client benefits (not your degrees)
+- A summary focused on client benefits, not your credentials

 - Recommendations and client testimonials

-- A link to your website or a landing page
+- A link to your website or a relevant landing page

 2. Define Your Ideal Targets (ICP)

-Targeting correctly is the cornerstone of any successful prospecting strategy:
+Targeting correctly is the foundation of any successful prospecting strategy:

 - Industry